Effective 2 August 2021

 - that uses our products and services

 ‘Privacy Act’ means the Privacy Act 2020 and any laws that change or replace it.

-Depending on how significant the changes are, we will tell you about changes in one or more of the following ways:
+Depending on how significant the changes are, we’ll tell you about changes in one or more of the following ways: